thesecretlab/diary/Steps.md

 4. Set the Class of the entity to `DYNote`.
 5. Update DYNote.h and DYNote.m to reflect the latest changes.
 Basically, almost all of the code in these files are changed.
 6. Update DYNoteListViewController.m to use DYNoteStorage.

+We'll now make the table view searchable.

+1. Open the storyboard.
+2. Drag in a Search Bar and Search Display Controller.
+When you start dragging, you'll see a search bar; drag it so that it's above the table view.